ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 ![vpc-transit-vpc-layout](images/vpc-transit-hidden/vpc-transit-dns.svg){: class="center"}
 {: style="text-align: center;"}

 The {{site.data.keyword.dns_full_notm}} service is used to provie names to IP addresses.
 In this example a separate DNS service is created for the transit and each of the spokes.
 This approach provides isolation between teams and allows the architecture to spread across different accounts.
-If a single DNS service in a single account meets your isolation requirements it is a preferred solution.
+If a single DNS service in a single account meets your isolation requirements it is the preferred solution.

 ### DNS Resources
 {: #vpc-transit-dns-resources}
 Create the dns services and add a DNS zone for each VPC and an A record for each of the test instances:

+Apply the dns_tf layer:
    ```sh
    ./apply.sh dns_tf
    ```